 Kyle Vanderlick "The very things that make Yale a great place to conduct research also make the University a great place to learn.
-Students have access to world-class scholars, state-of-the-art facilities, and a collaborative culture supporting exploration and personal development.
+Students have access to world-class scholars, stateof-the-art facilities, and a collaborative culture supporting exploration and personal development.
 In short, engineering is about pushing the boundaries of what mankind can do through technological innovation.
 This simply cannot be done without a broad understanding of humanity, nor without the rich set of communication skills necessary to convey new and complex ideas.
 This is what engineering at Yale is all about."

 Mark Saltzman "There's something different about rigorous training in engineering embedded in a liberal arts tradition.
 One of the features of a liberal arts education is that you're required to take courses in all sorts of different things.
 For instance, we think it's important that our students study a foreign language as well as the social sciences.
 Taking different kinds of classes creates a different sort of curiosity.
-Our students bring that curiosity to the kinds of questions they're asking and trying to answer in science classes and engineering research labs.
-It's certainly a different experience than at other places I've been where, if you're an engineering or science major, you're studying the same kinds of things in the same kind of way that other students around you are studying.
-You're also living with other science and engineering majors.
-Here, students are living among future historians, future economists, English majors, and political science majors, all bringing their own brands of thought to questions and ideas."
+Our students bring that curiosity to the kinds of questions they're asking and trying to

-Mark Saltzman "There are 15 faculty members in Biomedical Engineering and we have 20 to 25 majors each year, so nobody is anonymous.
+Mark Saltzman "There are 16 faculty members in Biomedical Engineering and we have 20 to 25 majors each year, so nobody is anonymous.
 Every student does research.
 They all do a significant senior project.
 They all take classes with most of the faculty during their time here.
 At graduation when I meet their parents, I know something significant about each student.
 That's pretty rare."